-Dr. Susan Whealler Johnston is executive vice president and chief operating officer of AGB in Washington, DC, with day-to-day responsibility for the association’s work.
-She is a popular speaker and writes regularly on a wide range of topics related to higher education and its governance.
+Dr. Susan Whealler Johnston is executive vice president and chief operating officer, with day-to-day responsibility for the association’s work.
 In addition, she consults with individual governing boards to assist them in understanding their responsibilities and improving their performance.
-Susan joined the staff of AGB in 2000 and has directed a number of national projects since that time, including a study of governing boards’ responsibilities for educational quality, a multi-year project on college costs, and annual studies of governance best practices.
+She joined the staff of AGB in 2000 and has directed a number of national projects since that time, including a study of governing boards’ responsibilities for educational quality, a multi-year project on college costs, and annual studies of governance best practices.

-Prior to joining AGB, Susan was at Rockford University (IL) for18 years, and during that time served as a professor of English and held several administrative positions including dean of academic development.
+Prior to joining AGB, Dr. Johnston was at Rockford University (IL) for 18 years, and during that time served as a professor of English and held several administrative positions including dean of academic development.
 She also served as associate dean at Regent’s College in London, England.
 In addition to her work in higher education, she also has experience as a communications consultant and has worked with business and industry, governmental agencies, and non-profit organizations.

 Dr. Johnston has extensive board experience.
 She is a member of the board of trustees of Rollins College, serving as chair of its Governance Committee.
 She is a member of the board of visitors of Radford University, and she chairs the board of trustees of the Southern Education Foundation in Atlanta, Georgia.
 She is a member of the advisory committee of the National Institute on Learning Outcomes Assessment and the National Survey of Student Engagement, and serves on the Academic Affairs Committee of the board of Rockford University.